StarRocks/starrocks/docs/administration/Replica.md

   +------------------------+-----------+---------------+-----------+----------+----------+-------------+----------+--------+---------------------------------------------------------------------------+
   ```

 Above shows the database, table, partition, index and other information corresponding to the tablet.
-Users can copy the command in `DetailCmd` to check out the details
+Users can copy the command in `DetailCmd` to check out the details.
     `SHOW PROC '/dbs/29502391/29502428/partitions/29502427/29502428/29502553';`

   ```plaintext